SimonM0/ghost-static-site-generator/README.md

 ![Stars](https://img.shields.io/github/stars/Fried-Chicken/ghost-static-site-generator.svg)
 ![Forks](https://img.shields.io/github/forks/Fried-Chicken/ghost-static-site-generator.svg)
 # ghost-static-site-generator
 A tool for generating static sites from [ghost](https://ghost.org/) blogs.
-This is based loosely on [buster](https://github.com/axitkhurana/buster) but since that project has been abandonded I've decided to create a new tool.
+This is based loosely on [buster](https://github.com/axitkhurana/buster) but since that project has been abandoned I've decided to create a new tool.

 There are many reasons for wanting to generate a static site.
 For example security.
 It's also possible to integrate this tool into a ci process and deploy the generated site.